gobid/knowledge-map-cheatsheets/README.md

 # Knowledge Map Cheat Sheets

 Goal: to assemble all established knowledge into an efficient set of cheat sheets for interdisciplinary innovation.
+[SEE THE PDF RIGHT NOW!](https://github.com/gobid/knowledge-map-cheatsheets/blob/master/knowledge-map-cheat.pdf)

 To contribute:
 1. copy main.tex into an overleaf.com project